The Baseball Encyclopedia: Contents

 Close to 75% of the first edition was devoted to statistical records of MLB players.
 Over 10,000 players had their stats included in The Baseball Encyclopedia, with coverage dating to 1876.
 Pitchers had 19 different categories of statistics, while batters had 17.
 Seven of the pitchers' categories specifically covered relievers, and position players received a summary of games played by defensive position.
-National Association of Professional Base Ball Players participants also had stat registers, as did MLB managers.
+NAPBBP participants also had stat registers, as did MLB managers.

 Other portions of The Baseball Encyclopedia included a section on baseball history and a listing of stat category leaders, which had single-season and career figures.
 Summaries and line scores were provided for all World Series contests and MLB All-Star Games.
 Another section, titled "The Teams and Their Players", had seasonal team rosters and stats, along with league standings and stat category leaders, for each year starting in 1876.
 Overall, the contents of The Baseball Encyclopedia's first edition totaled 2,337 pages; the book had a weight of six-and-a-half pounds.

 Release and reception

-The first edition of The Baseball Encyclopedia was released on September 10, 1969.
+The first edition of The Baseball Encyclopedia was publicly unveiled at a New York City press conference on August 28, 1969, and released on September 10.
 Even at the $25 price point, it gained an audience, with sales of over 100,000 copies.
 The book attracted a mostly positive reception from reviewers as well.
 The Baseball Encyclopedia received three separate reviews in The New York Times, by Jimmy Breslin, Christopher Lehmann-Haupt, and Leonard Koppett.
 Lehmann-Haupt described The Baseball Encyclopedia as "Big for a book, small for an amusement park."
 The large size of the book was a subject of discussion, as it was nicknamed "Big Mac".
 Breslin offered praise for the attention the book paid to lesser-known players.
 More critical reviews focused on the changes made to the stats of historical players.
 In Sports Illustrated, sportswriter Robert Creamer called the adjustment of Mathewson's win total "illogical, historically invalid, and personally upsetting to Christy Mathewson fans."
 However, historian John Thorn later called the first edition of The Baseball Encyclopedia the best version.